claire-west/svstudio-manual/docs/setup.md

 After purchasing the Pro edition your order confirmation email will include download instructions which may vary based on the vendor you purchased from.

+!!! warning

+    Always save your order confirmation emails and keep your product activation codes in a safe place.
+The vendor you purchase from will not always be able to help recover lost or compromised activation codes.

 ## Installation (Windows & Mac)

 Execute the installer (.exe format on Windows, .pkg format on Mac) by double-clicking it, or by selecting it in your file browser and pressing ++enter++.
 Follow the on-screen instructions.